ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 These fields define the product being priced, the price amount, the currency, and the quantity and measurement unit for which the price is valid.

 The **Price** field stores the price for the configured **Price Quantity** and **Price Quantity Measurement Unit**.
-When the product price is applied in a sales order line, ERP.net calculates the corresponding **Unit Price** value according to the quantity base defined in the product price and the quantity measurement unit used in the line.
+When the product price is applied in a sales document line, ERP.net calculates the corresponding **Unit Price** value according to the quantity base defined in the product price and the quantity measurement unit used in the line.

 Different product price records can specify, for example:

 - 5.00 USD for 1 piece
 - 10.00 EUR for 3 packs

-If a product price record defines 50.00 EUR for 10 pieces, the resulting **Unit Price** in the sales order line is 5.00 EUR per piece.
+If a product price record defines 50.00 EUR for 10 pieces, the resulting **Unit Price** in the sales document line is 5.00 EUR per piece.

 ## Applicability conditions

 In addition to the base price definition fields, a product price record can include applicability condition fields.
-These fields limit when the price can be considered during sales order processing.
+These fields limit when the price can be considered during sales document processing.

 ### Customer context

-Use these conditions when the price depends on customer-related information in the sales order.
+Use these conditions when the price depends on customer-related information in the sales document.

-- **Customer** – limits the price to sales orders for a specific customer.
+- **Customer** – limits the price to sales documents for a specific customer.
-- **Customer Type** – limits the price to sales orders for customers of a specific type.
+- **Customer Type** – limits the price to sales documents for customers of a specific type.
-- **Ship To Customer** – limits the price to sales orders with a specific ship-to customer.
+- **Ship To Customer** – limits the price to sales documents with a specific ship-to customer.
-- **Target Group** – limits the price to sales orders for customers in a specific target group.
+- **Target Group** – limits the price to sales documents for customers in a specific target group.

 ### Commercial context

-Use these conditions when the price depends on the commercial setup of the sales order.
+Use these conditions when the price depends on the commercial setup of the sales document.

-- **Price List** – limits the price to sales orders that use a specific price list.
+- **Price List** – limits the price to sales documents that use a specific price list.
-- **Distribution Channel** – limits the price to sales orders in a specific distribution channel.
+- **Distribution Channel** – limits the price to sales documents in a specific distribution channel.

 ### Quantity context

 Use these conditions when the price depends on the ordered quantity.

-- **Min Quantity** – the minimum quantity in the sales order line for which the price can be considered.
+- **Min Quantity** – the minimum quantity in the sales document line for which the price can be considered.
-- **Max Quantity** – the maximum quantity in the sales order line for which the price can be considered.
+- **Max Quantity** – the maximum quantity in the sales document line for which the price can be considered.

 ### Organizational context

-Use these conditions when the price depends on the organizational context of the sales order.
+Use these conditions when the price depends on the organizational context of the sales document.

-- **Enterprise Company** – limits the price to sales orders made from a specific enterprise company.
+- **Enterprise Company** – limits the price to sales documents made from a specific enterprise company.
-- **Enterprise Company Location** – limits the price to sales orders made from a specific enterprise company location.
+- **Enterprise Company Location** – limits the price to sales documents made from a specific enterprise company location.

 ![Product Price Configuration Basic](pictures/product-price-definition-basic.png)